Jigsaw-Code/outline-sdk/x/examples/soax-relay/README.md

 <b>Username:</b>

-username-country-{cc_code}-sessionid-{session_id}-sessionlength-{time_in_sec}
+username-{residential, mobile}-country-{cc_code}-sessionid-{session_id}-sessionlength-{time_in_sec}

 where any part that goes after username-country-{cc_code} is optional.
 For more information on the format refer to [this document](https://helpcenter.soax.com/en/articles/6723733-sticky-sessions) on soax support page.
+To get a node on residential or mobile nework, use the residential- or mobile- tags.

 <b>Password:</b> (as defined in the credentials section of the config file)